-We’re pleased to announce that the holdings of the University of Sussex Library have been added to Copac.
+We’re pleased to announce that the full holdings of the University of Leicester Library have been added to Copac.

 Copac previously included the records for Leicester’s Special Collections and the holdings of the Mathematical Association Library.
 However this has now been expanded to include Leicester’s complete holdings.

 The University of Leicester Library is housed in the David Wilson building.
 The Library contains over a million items and includes 1500 user spaces of all types, 350 PCs, 14 Group study rooms and a Special Collections Suite constructed to BS5454 standard, as well as several specialist study rooms and wireless network throughout.
 The building won the 2008 RIBA East Midlands Award for Architecture.
 It was designed by Associated Architects, and was formally opened by Her Majesty the Queen in 2007.

 Leicester’s Special Collections include primary materials relating to Leicester authors, such as Sue Townsend and Joe Orton, extensive medieval manuscripts, and 19th century periodicals.
 One highlight is the Robjohns Collection, which contains most of the university’s medieval manuscripts and the library’s oldest book, a 12th century commentary on the Psalms by Gilbert de la Porée (Gilbertus Porretanus), Bishop of Tours (d.
 1154).

 The Special Collections also include the English Local History collection, which contains materials relating to English local topography, social and political history.
 The collection began with the Hatton collection (a special collection) which was donated in 1920-21 to coincide with the opening of the University (then the Leicester, Leicestershire and Rutland College).
 It was donated by Thomas Hatton, a local boot manufacturer, and includes his topographical library and major county histories.